berthy456/Alphabet-Learning-3D-print/README.md

 This is a work in progress, maybe the design will evolve and i will add colors.

-Based on the beautifull Infini font by Sandrine Nugue for the CNAP. https://www.sandrinenugue.com/ https://www.cnap.fr/sites/infini/
+Based on the beautifull Infini font by Sandrine Nugue for the CNAP.

+https://www.sandrinenugue.com/

+https://www.cnap.fr/sites/infini/

 Many thanks to her for this work!

-Sample of what the ink/stich team done, applying some colors to the fonts make it nice too.
+Sample of what Françoise Lapierre Baillet done for ink/stitch (inkscape stitching plugin), applying some personalisation and colors to the fonts, make it very cool too:
 ![Sample ](/infini-font/infinipicto3.jpg)